 - To help recruit excellent ERC-funded researchers to Irish Host Institutions

-- The applicant must be an appointed senior representative (e.g., Dean, Vice President for Research, etc.) of the Research Office of an institution hosting the research programme of an ERC awardee who is either already based at their own institution or who can demonstrate that they have officially transferred, or will officially transfer, their ERC award to an Irish Host Institution.
+- The applicant must be an appointed senior representative (e.g., Dean, Vice President for Research, etc.) of the Research Office of an SFI eligible Research Body hosting the research programme of an ERC awardee who is either already based at their own institution or who can demonstrate that they have officially transferred, or will officially transfer, their ERC award to their institution.

 - The corresponding ERC awardee must have been successful in either the ERC Starting Grant, ERC Consolidator Grant, ERC Advanced Grant or ERC Synergy Grant schemes.

-- The corresponding ERC awardee must have submitted their proposal to one of the ERC panels that are listed as being part of the Physical Sciences and Engineering (PE) domain or the Life Sciences (LS) domain.
+- The corresponding ERC awardee must have submitted their proposal to one of the ERC panels that are listed as being part of the Physical Sciences and Engineering (PE1 – PE10) domain or the Life Sciences (LS1 – LS9) domain.
 Applications associated with awardees who applied to a panel within the Social Sciences and Humanities (SH) domain are not eligible through this call, even where a secondary panel was selected in either the PE or LS domains.

 - The theme of the research proposal that resulted in the corresponding ERC award must be aligned with SFI’s legal remit.

-Support available through the SFI ERC Support Programme is dependent upon whether the ERC awardee associated with the application was successful in winning their award while already based in an Irish Host Institution or whether they will be transferring their ERC award from another country to Ireland:
+Support available through the SFI ERC Support Programme is dependent upon whether the ERC awardee associated with the application was successful in winning their award while already based in an Irish Host Institution or whether they will be transferring their ERC award from another country to Ireland.
+An exception to this exists for the holders of SFI Research Professorship Programme awards:

 For all queries, please contact email@example.com